Noncommutative Complete Intersections: Some fixed subrings of the Sklyanin Algebra

 Now we consider only $g\in G$ with trivial homological determinant.
-For $g$ to be a quasi-bireflection we need $t=1$ to be a root of $Tr_A(g,t)$ of multiplicity 1, which occurs when $t=-1$ is a root of $Tr_{A^!}(g^!,t)$ of multiplicity 1, and this happens in each case when $\alpha^3 = 1$ and in the first case when, in addition, we have $\omega \neq 1$ (i.e. we eliminate the case of a scalar matrix); then, in each case, the automorphism $g$ is a quasi-bireflection with $Tr_A(g,t) = 1/(1-t^3)$ and $\hdet g =1$.
+For $g$ to be a quasi-bireflection we need $t=1$ to be a root of $Tr_A(g,t)$ of multiplicity 1, which occurs when $t=-1$ is a root of $Tr_{A^!}(g^!,t)$ of multiplicity 1, and this happens in each case when $\alpha^3 = 1$ and in the first case when, in addition, we have $\omega \neq 1$ (i.e. we eliminate the case of a scalar matrix); then, in each case, the automorphism $g$ is a quasi-bireflection with $Tr_A(g,t) = 1/(1-t^3)$ and $\hdet g =1$ by Lemma \ref{xxlem3.6}.
+We summarize these facts in the following lemma.

 \begin{lemma} Retaining the notation above we have: \begin{enumerate} \item $g$ is a quasi-bireflection of $A$ if and only if $g$ is of the form $g_1,g_2$ or $g_3$ with $\alpha^3=\omega^3=1$, and $\omega\neq 1$ when $g=g_1$.
 As a consequence, $g\in SL(A)$. \item If $g$ is a quasi-bireflection of $A$, then $Tr_A(g,t)=(1-t^3)^{-1}$. \end{enumerate} \end{lemma}